JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_1.md

 ## Explanation

 [`Luxor.jl`](https://github.com/JuliaGraphics/Luxor.jl) allows you to draw on a canvas.
-It provides simple functions like `line`, `circle` and so on and does animation.
+It provides simple functions like `line`, `circle` and one can do simple animations.

+Javis is one abstraction layer above to make animations a little easier.

 If you're interested in 2D graphics, you should definitely check out the awesome `Luxor` Tutorial.

+## Learning outcomes

+In this tutorial you'll learn how to make a basic animation using Javis by using what we call `Action` as well as rotation and learn a couple of Luxor functions if you haven't used Luxor before.

+## A simple animation

 In order to use `Javis.jl`, you will need to include the following in your file.